-Earnings per Share: Basic earnings per common share are computed by dividing net income by the average number of common shares outstanding during the period.
-The number of weighted average common shares outstanding was 564,759 and 583,099 for the years ended December 31, 2023 and 2022, respectively.
-The Corporation uses the treasury stock method to compute diluted earnings per share, which assumes that proceeds from the assumed exercise of stock options would be used to purchase common stock at the average market price during the period.
-The dilutive effect of stock options increased average common shares outstanding by 1,908 and 1,813 shares at December 31, 2023 and 2022, respectively.
-There were 15,150 options not considered for dilution in 2023, because the exercise price plus unrecognized compensation cost was in excess of the average market price during the year.
+Earnings per Share: Basic earnings per common share is computed by dividing net income by the average number of common shares outstanding during the period.
+The number of weighted average common shares outstanding was 546,865 and 564,759 for the years ended December 31, 2024 and 2023, respectively.
+The Corporation uses the treasury stock method to compute diluted earnings per common share, which assumes that proceeds from the assumed exercise of stock options would be used to purchase common stock at the average market price during the period.
+The dilutive effect of stock options increased average common shares outstanding by 1,074 and 1,908 shares at December 31, 2024 and 2023, respectively.
+There were 14,400 and 15,150 options not considered for dilution at December 31, 2024 and 2023, respective because the exercise price plus unrecognized compensation cost was in excess of the average market price during the year.